-DD8 Music recently completed a pilot project called ‘Set The Stage’ - now with the support of the Young Start National Lottery Community Fund we are developing this pilot programme into a recurring curriculum of personal development created via the input, feedback and ideas of both the young people involved in the pilot, and from our wider group of young people who participate in our services at DD8 Music..
+DD8 Music completed a pilot project called ‘Set The Stage’ in 2022 - Now with the support of the Young Start National Lottery Community Fund we are developing this pilot programme into a recurring curriculum of personal development created via the input, feedback and ideas of both the young people involved in the pilot, and from our wider group of young people who participate in our services at DD8 Music..

 They have chosen to aptly name this project – ‘Beyond The stage’.